monircom/mega-realtor/README.md

 # MEGA REALTOR

-MEGA REALTOR Is a website Where user can see list Residential real estate listing.
+MEGA REALTOR is a website Where user can see list Residential real estate listing.
 User can Registration with Email, Google, Github.
+User can Update their Profile.

 #  Features

 - User can Registration with Email, Google, Github
-- Use can Update Profile
+- User can Update their Profile
 - Private Routeing
 - Listing of different Residential Spaces.
 - Dynamic Title based on user location on web